VSA Vermont (VSA VT) employs three full-time staff and up to 40 part-time artist-instructors.

 Judith Chalmer, M.F.A., has been the full-time Executive Director of VSA VT since 2005.
 She is the author of a book of poems, Out of History’s Junk Jar.
 Her poems and her essays have appeared in journals such as Nimrod International and anthologies such as Under Her Skin: How Girls Experience Race in America.
 She is co-translator with author Michiko Oishi of two books of poems in Japanese and English.
 In 2001 she was the creator of a dance/narrative with oral histories, “Clearing Customs/ Cruzando Fronteras/ Preselenje,” on the lives of immigrants in central Vermont, the author and performer of “Don’t Go In There!” a one-woman comedy on racial and ethnic consciousness in central Vermont.

 Peggy has a BFA from Massachusetts College of Art.
-She has been with VSA VT since 2000, when she began teaching in Start With The Arts.
+She has been with VSAVT since 2000, when she began teaching in Start With The Arts.
 In 2006 she became director of the statewide program.
+In 2009 Peggy became a full time staff member as the Director of Children’s Programming.
 She has extensive work teaching children of all ages, as well as working with adult learners.
-In her role as Start With The Arts Director, she supervises a staff of 12 statewide and keeps in touch with 42 participating childcare providers, plus alumni each year.
-Through her years of work at VSA VT she has created innovative partnerships such as the summer collaboration between Start With The Arts and the Franklin-Grand Isle Bookmobile, which grew into our statewide Start with the Arts Summer Library Outreach program, as well as “Aha!
+She supervises the staff of 12 statewide Start with the Arts instructors and keeps in touch with 42 participating childcare providers, plus alumni each year.
+Peggy also is a teaching artist in the Start with the Arts program.
+She supervises and oversees VSAVT’s other children’s programs that serve children K-8 as well.
+Through her years of work at VSAVT she created innovative partnerships such as the summer collaboration between Start With The Arts and the Franklin-Grand Isle Bookmobile, which grew into our statewide Start with the Arts Summer Library Outreach program, as well as “Aha!
 Adaptive Horses and Arts,” art programming in conjunction with therapeutic horseback riding programs.
 She is committed to our mission and to encouraging joy, creative self-expression and professionalism.
-In 2009 Peggy became a full time staff member as Program Director.
-Peggy lives in the Champlain Islands with her family and enjoys riding and caring for her small herd of horses at Serendipity Farm and Studio.

 Marguerite Adelman, Development Director